Gudrun & Gudrun

 Where to shop

 The three main locations for shopping in the Faroe Islands are Tórshavn, Klaksvík, and Runavík.
+Alcohol is exclusively sold at Rúsan stores, to be found at various spots across the islands.

 Most shops offer tax-free, so remember to ask for this while shopping (read more under practical information).